Stories of the Supernatural

 Seven years later, an earthquake measuring 9.0 on the Richter scale swallowed part of the Oregon coastline, and then returned it inside a tsunami.
 This event was known as the Great Cascadia Earthquake.

-The galleon and its cargo were thrown onto the coastline, among all the other debris returned to the shore..
+The galleon and its cargo were thrown onto the coastline, along with other debris returned to the shore..

 According to the oral histories of the Nehalem Indians, crewmen from the ship lived with them for some time, leaving descendants who are in the area until this day.
 Other stories contradict this version, in which the crew who survived the wreck were killed by the natives.